FoxJada/FoxJada.github.io/_pages/about.md

 ## Research & Projects

 ### PMMA: Structure, Processing, and Applications
-*Independent Study, UConn Dept. of Materials Science & Engineering | Spring 2026*
+*Independent Study, UConn Dept. of Materials Science & Engineering | Jan 2026 - May 2026*

 A 12-page literature review examining PMMA's structure–property relationships and its dual role in orthopedic bone cement and semiconductor e-beam lithography.